BRX76/Basic-text-cleaning-and-scoring/Readme.md

 Hey.
-I'm writing a short text to explain what I wanted to do in otder to complete the task.
+I'm writing a short text to explain what I wanted to do in this short project:
 Because we are handling text, the classic thing is to clean it.
 I used several techniques (all are configurable):
 1. remove punct
 2. remove digits
 3. stem
 4. remove stop words
-5. etc...
+5. lower()

 After that I wanted to pick the words that actually matter so I used tf idf in order to drop common words.

-When I finished I got shorter strings, most of them are less then 50 chars (not all of them - I decided to move on).
+When I finished I got shorter strings (we can only search len of 50 strings at alibaba), most of them are less then 50 chars (not all of them - I decided to move on).

 Then I took the new texts that represent the amazon items